Tips on job hunting in NZ for Kiwi returners

 Some organisations are quite comfortable setting people up to work remotely for a while before the person makes the physical move back to NZ, some are not.
 It’s probably a good idea to raise this with the recruiter fairly early on if your timeframe for returning is unknown or some way off.

-For employers keen to tap into the repat market, what’s your advice?
+Advice for employers keen to tap into the returning market

 First of all don’t be fooled by thinking that volume equals calibre or that every returner will be desperate for a job.
 The market is still competitive, especially for those with in-demand skills and good talent are quite prepared to bide their time and wait for the right role.